 Finely chop the parsley.
 Clean and slice a clove of garlic and chop a small piece of chilli.
 Toast stale bread in a pan (or breadcrumbs) with extra virgin olive oil, a pinch of salt and almonds: bread and almonds will have to become golden and crispy.
 Fire off, add the grated lemon zest.

-While preparing the "atturrata muddica", brown the garlic and chilli in a large saucepan over low heat.
-When the garlic is golden, take it off, raise the heat to the maximum and add the prawns, taking care that they don't overlap with each other.
-Salt lightly and add a little’ ground black pepper.
+As you prepare the "muddica atturrata", brown the garlic and chilli in a large pan over low heat. when the garlic is golden, take it off, raise the heat to the maximum and add the prawns, taking care that they don't overlap with each other.
+Salt lightly and add a little fresh ground black pepper.

 Cook the prawns over high heat for a minute until they have changed colour to white.
 Blend with the wine and add the chopped parsley.
 As soon as the wine has dried, spread on the prawns in a pan the mixture of toast and almonds.
-Fire off, sprinkle the prawns with a little’ lemon juice and serve immediately.
+Fire off, spray the prawns with a little lemon juice and serve immediately.
 Bon appétit!